vvvv/betadocs/Learning/Tutorials/English Video Tutorials.md

 ## Tutorial 14: Scrolling, Moving, Copy, Paste and Align

 In this tutorial I will be showing some of the essential basics for navigating through a patch in vvvv.
-You can right-click and hold to drag, use your mouse-wheel for scrolling up and down, and holding ALT while scrolling for left and right scrolling, use the CTRL key to speed scrolling.
+You can right-click and hold to drag, use your mouse-wheel for scrolling up and down, and holding <kbd>ALT</kbd> while scrolling for left and right scrolling, use the <kbd>CTRL</kbd> key to speed scrolling.

 Use the arrow keys to reposition a node, and hold the SHIFT key to do that faster.
-Copy (CTRL+C) and Paste (CTRL+V) you nodes or just Duplicate (CTRL+D) them.
+Copy <kbd>CTRL+C</kbd> and Paste <kbd>CTRL+V</kbd> you nodes or just Duplicate <kbd>CTRL+D</kbd> them.
 Use notepad to check your clipboard.

 <a href="https://www.youtube.com/watch?v=u9oHbEfLO_Y" class="extURL youtube" target="_blank">Video</a>